vnherdeiro/gambit-quiz/README.md

 ***

 **May 18 update**: It looks like the ciphered message has been updated but the solving algorithm is the same.
 For the sake of correctedness, I have updated the Python solution into `solution_may18.py` where the ciphered message is scraped straight from the quiz webpage.

+The new deciphered message is:

+	Hello, Congratulations for solving the Gambit challenge.
+Please send your solution and CV to icancode@gambitresearch.com quoting reference: 8d300e0100.